-Given the fact that the Bureau of Prisons is an agency which exists solely to keep prisoners confined within its institutions, it is not surprising to learn that the Bureau is extraordinarily stingy when it comes to filing motions requesting the compassionate release of a prisoner.
-What's more, when it comes to compassionate release, the Bureau seems to be indifferent to negative PR and even harsh words from Senators and the Department of Justice's Office of the Inspector General (OIG).
+Given the fact that the Bureau of Prisons is an agency that exists solely to keep prisoners confined within its institutions, it is not surprising to learn that the Bureau is extraordinarily stingy when it comes to filing motions requesting the compassionate release of a prisoner.
+What’s more, when it comes to compassionate release, the Bureau seems to be indifferent to negative PR and even harsh words from Senators and the Department of Justice’s Office of the Inspector General (OIG).

 The 2013 Office of Inspector General Report

 In 2013, the OIG issued a report based on a review of the BOP’s handling of compassionate release requests from 2006 through 2011.
 The OIG was candid in its findings: “The BOP does not properly manage the compassionate release program, resulting in inmates who may be candidates for release not being considered.”
 The numbers tell the story:

 - Only the 208 requests that were referred to the Director by Wardens were reviewed by the OIG because the Bureau had no way of knowing how many total applications were received by the Wardens.

 - 206 of the 208 requests referred to the Director were for medical reasons, either a terminal or debilitating illness.

 - The Director approved 142 (68 percent) and denied 38 (18 percent).